Let’s stop losing intelligent, competent, multitasking women

 - We must encourage continued learning and professional development for all employees, via interesting and varied workloads, interaction across the business and between the various disciplines.
 Allowing staff to enhance their knowledge base and share best practices.

-In this way, we also enhance the diversity of thought within our teams, enabling the provision of diverse and inclusive solutions for our customers, to ultimately create better places to live, work and travel.
+In this way, we also enhance the diversity of thought within our teams, enabling the provision of diverse and inclusive solutions for our customers.

 If this sounds like the type of organisation you would like to work for, then take a look at how you can grow your career at Amey Consulting.